The-Developer-Nate/osu-cmd/README.md

 # osu!cmd
-an installer that uses cmd.exe & BluescreenSimulator.exe
+an installer/updater that uses cmd.exe & BluescreenSimulator.exe

 # why use BluescreenSimulator?
  - It is very easy to use (Thanks to FlyTech!)